getgauge-examples/java-gradle-selenium/README.md

 [![Build Status](https://snap-ci.com/getgauge/gauge-example-java/branch/master/build_image)](https://snap-ci.com/getgauge/gauge-example-java/branch/master)

 This is an example project for doing web automation testing with [Gauge](http://getgauge.io).
-This project tests some of the functionalities of the [active admin demo](https://github.com/getgauge/activeadmin-demo) app, which is hosted at http://104.197.26.168:8000/admin
+This project tests some of the functionalities of the [active admin demo](https://github.com/getgauge/activeadmin-demo) app.
+This app is hosted as a Java WAR (with embedded Jetty).

 ## Running this example
 The tests are run on Firefox by default.